 I'd be raising the ground rather than digging in it adding compost and some clay to your sandy soil.
 And definitely plan it so that you have at least 18 inches on each level to put your feet so that you can weed

-with ease.
+and plant with ease.
 That makes a total width of 3 1/2 feet if you have a two foot planting area on each terrace.
 I made mine to narrow and when I went to try and weed

 from an upper level where I had a walkway I had a bad case of vertigo.
 Not at all fun for me.
 I had to watch the weeds